To cultivate and celebrate women's ambition by connecting members to industry leaders, professional development resources, and career opportunities.

 TWN is revolutionizing networking as we know it.
-We are building a community of intelligent, ambitious women, while simultaneously providing critical resources and connections to help women achieve professional success.
+We are building a community of ambitious women and providing critical resources to help them achieve professional success.
 Learn to network effectively and authentically.

-TWN connects high-achieving women with internship and job opportunities.
-Recruiters turn to TWN to access our exceptional member talent pool.
+TWN connects members with internship and job opportunities, including TWN's own Internship Program.
+Recruiters turn to TWN to access our unparalleled talent pool.

 As a new business school student at Syracuse University, I sat in a lecture hall eager to hear about a guest speaker's path to success.
-She was a powerful banking executive, and I found her success in a traditionally male-dominated field to be inspirational.
-Yet, as the event progressed, no questions were posed about gender and the specific challenges women face in securing influential leadership roles.
+She was a powerful banking executive, and I was inspired by her grit in a traditionally male-dominated field.
+Yet, as the event progressed, no questions were posed about gender and the specific challenges women face in achieving professional success.
 I wanted to ask questions about confidence, the role of mentors, and imposter syndrome – but I felt intimidated.

 Leaving the event feeling somewhat deflated, I realized that no organization on campus tackled these female-specific experiences.
 I also noticed how few opportunities there were to connect ambitious collegiate women with one another and with seasoned female professionals.
-Thus, as a sophomore undergraduate student, I founded The Women's Network.
-I personally knocked on more than 1,200 freshman dorm rooms, distributed flyers, and hoped that at least 20 people would attend our first meeting back in 2017.
-I was shocked and elated when we welcomed nearly 200 women at the meeting.
+Therefore, as a sophomore undergraduate student, I founded The Women's Network.
+I personally knocked on more than 1,200 dorm rooms, distributed flyers, and hoped at least 20 people would attend our first meeting back in 2017.
+I was shocked and elated when 200 women showed up.

-As Talent and Operations Manager at TWN National, Clara Bishop oversees our new chapter launches across the country.
-Clara works closely with each chapter to build their leadership teams and to ensure that they have the resources, support, and guidance they need to thrive.
-A recent graduate and valedictorian candidate of the University of California, Berkeley, where she studied Social Welfare, Legal Studies, and Global Poverty, Clara is no stranger to networks of strong, ambitious women.
+As Director of Operations and Communications, Clara Bishop oversees new chapter launches (building, training, and supporting leadership teams), internship programs (recruiting and managing 50+ interns per summer), national communications (email newsletters, PR management, website maintenance), national events (career fairs, high-profile speaker events, professional development workshops, networking events, DEI events), special initiatives (blog, magazine, workbook), and everything in between.
+A graduate and valedictorian candidate of the University of California, Berkeley, where she studied Social Welfare, Legal Studies, and Global Poverty, Clara is no stranger to networks of strong, ambitious women.
 She served as Chapter President of her sorority, leading 150 women through the COVID-19 pandemic, and chaired UC Berkeley's Intimate Partner Violence Commission, providing advocacy for survivors.
-Clara also interned for Congressman Adam Schiff in Washington, DC.
+She also worked for Congressman Adam Schiff—the Chair of the House Permanent Select Committee on Intelligence—in Washington, D.C. during the Robert Mueller hearings.
 Clara was born and raised in Los Angeles, California.
-You can find her driving her golden retriever—who is named “Waffle Chicken Bishop” after her favorite meal—up and down the coast of California, or hanging out at one of Los Angeles’ many tourist destinations (the Hollywood Sign is her favorite)!
+She is currently based in New York City.

-We are committed to uplifting women in a non-competitive, nurturing environment and to creating a community in which women support and inspire one another.
+We are committed to fostering a non-competitive environment where women support and inspire one another.
 We work tirelessly to exceed the expectations of our members, the core of our community.

 We hold ourselves accountable to the highest standards of honesty and integrity in all of our actions.

-We are genuine, passionate, and unique in our interactions and in providing women with a safe, positive space to learn, grow, build skills, and interact.
+Our mission and actions are authentic, and we are passionate in providing women with a safe, positive space to learn, grow, and connect.